sbt/sbt/src/sphinx/Extending/Plugins.rst

 1d) Project dependency
 ~~~~~~~~~~~~~~~~~~~~~~

-This variant shows how to use the external project support in sbt 0.10
-to declare a source dependency on a plugin.
-This means that the plugin
+This variant shows how to use sbt's external project support to declare a source dependency on a plugin.
-will be built from source and used on the classpath.
+This means that the plugin will be built from source and used on the classpath.

-Edit `project/project/Build.scala`
+Edit `project/plugins.sbt`

 ::

-    import sbt._
-    object PluginDef extends Build {
-       override lazy val projects = Seq(root)
-       lazy val root = Project("plugins", file(".")) dependsOn( webPlugin )
+    lazy val root = project.in( file(".") ).dependsOn( assemblyPlugin )
-       lazy val webPlugin = uri("git://github.com/JamesEarlDouglas/xsbt-web-plugin")
+    lazy val assemblyPlugin = uri("git://github.com/sbt/sbt-assembly")
-    }

 If sbt is running, run `reload`.

 Note that this approach can be useful used when developing a plugin.
-A
-project that uses the plugin will rebuild the plugin on `reload`.
-This
+A project that uses the plugin will rebuild the plugin on `reload`.
-saves the intermediate steps of `publishLocal` and `cleanPlugins`
+This saves the intermediate steps of `publishLocal` and `update`.
-required in 0.7.
-It can also be used to work with the development
-version of a plugin from its repository.
+It can also be used to work with the development version of a plugin from its repository.

-It is recommended to explicitly specify the commit or tag by appending
-it to the repository as a fragment:
+It is recommended to explicitly specify the commit or tag by appending it to the repository as a fragment:

 ::

-    lazy val webPlugin = uri("git://github.com/JamesEarlDouglas/xsbt-web-plugin#0.9.7")
+    lazy val assemblyPlugin = uri("git://github.com/sbt/sbt-assembly#0.9.1")

 2) Use the library
 ~~~~~~~~~~~~~~~~~~